SharonLutz/powerASEeQTL/README.md

 ```

 ## Output
-For this analysis we get the following matrix for the power calculations and corresponding plot:
+For this analysis, we get the following plot where the y-axis is power and the x-axis is the fold change.
 ```
      eQTL.linear eQTL.negBin eQTL.quasipoisson   ASE eQTL.ASE
 [1,]        0.01        0.01             0.030 0.015    0.050